gothug/sicp/README.md

 sicp
 ====

-My solutions to exercises from sicp book
+Solutions to exercises from sicp book.
+The code was tested on MIT/GNU Scheme microcode 15.3.